fossasia/susi_skill_cms/docs/ServerEndPoints.md

 Request type: GET

-To fetch a list of skills you can use this end point.Output comes as one object.
+To fetch a list of skills you can use this end point.
+Output comes as one object.

     https://api.susi.ai/cms/getSkillList.json

-You can pass filter your output by passing like this:
+You can pass filter through your output by passing like this:

     https://api.susi.ai/cms/getSkillList.json?model=MODEL_VALUE&group=GROUP_VALUE&language=LANGUAGE_VALUE

-sample query:
+Sample query:

     https://api.susi.ai/cms/getSkillList.json?model=general&group=Knowledge&language=xx

-From this endpoint you can get you can get a sorted list of all skills.
-This producess a array of skills
+From this endpoint, you can get a sorted list of all skills.
+This produces an array of skills.

     https://api.susi.ai/cms/getSkillList.json?applyFilter=true&filter_name=ascending&filter_type=lexicographical

-If you need you can mix up sorting parameters with filtering parameters like this.
+If you need, you can mix up sorting parameters with filtering parameters like this:

     https://api.susi.ai/cms/getSkillList.json?model=MODEL_VALUE&group=GROUP_VALUE&applyFilter=true&filter_name=ascending&filter_type=lexicographical